Download a Free Copy of Finney's

 Reasons For Writing

-In 1866, at age 74, Charles G. Finney began to write his memoirs.
-His goal was to describe revival in such a way that it would produce a new revival for his present generation.
-Although many were professing to be Christians he felt that too few were experiencing the fullness of their faith.
-Also, as an elder statesman, he lamented the number of evangelists who were relying on their ability to persuade people to surrender to God, rather than relying on the power of God.
-He hoped his descriptions of a real move of God would expose their shallow efforts by comparison.
+In 1866, at the age of 74, and a year after resigning his presidency at Oberlin, Charles G. Finney began to write his memoirs.
+His goal was to describe revival in such a way that it might produce a new revival for the next generation.
+Although many were professing to be Christians, he felt that few of them were experiencing the fullness of faith.
+Also, as an elder statesman, he lamented the number of evangelists who were relying on their own ability rather than the power of God to persuade people to surrender completely.
+He hoped his descriptions of a real move of God would, by contrast, help people see how shallow the efforts of modern revivalists were.

-Finney once wrote about his revival work in the Oberlin Evangelist, saying, “Indeed, I should doubt if the world has ever witnessed more pure, more powerful, more lasting and desirable in their results than those that have occurred in this country during the past forty or fifty years.
-If my health will allow, I hope to write some account of the revivals that have occurred under my observation, and since I have been in this ministry, for the purpose, if possible, of disabusing the minds of those who have prejudiced against those revivals by false reports.”
+Finney once wrote about the revivals that occurred under his observation in a newspaper article published in Oberlin Evangelist, saying, "Indeed, I should doubt if the world has ever witnessed more pure, more powerful, more lasting and desirable in their results than those that have occurred in this country during the past forty or fifty years.
+If my health will allow, I hope to write some account of the revivals that have occurred under my observation, and since I have been in this ministry, for the purpose, if possible, of disabusing the minds of those who have prejudiced against those revivals by false reports."

-On his deathbed in 1875, Finney asked his wife to retrieve the manuscript from the attic and to burn it.
-He said he was concerned for the feelings of those whose relatives were mentioned in the narrative, because he described their spiritual conditions so honestly.
-She refused to do as she had been asked.
+On his deathbed, Finney asked his wife to retrieve the manuscript from the attic and burn it.
+He said he was concerned for the feelings of those whose relatives were mentioned in the narrative.
+He had described their spiritual conditions so honestly that he was afraid their relatives might be hurt by what he wrote.
+She refused to do it.